 Welcome to the Home Page of the Enterprise Business Architecture web site.
-The information provided in this web site defines the Enterprise Business Architecture (EBA), explains its purpose and provides an example of the approach using a Case Study.
-Just click on the menu options above and the three icons below for additional sources of information about the EBA.
+The information provided in this web site defines the Enterprise Business Architecture (EBA), explains its purpose and provides an example of the approach using a case study.

 By using the EBA, enterprises can formally engineer solutions that directly link to the desired results defined by the enterprise strategy.
 These are not “seat of the pants” type business projects, but rather “business by design.”

 If you would like to review the book on Amazon, just click here or on the book image in the upper left area of the web page.

 Copyright © 2022 Enterprise Business Architecture - All Rights Reserved.